SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 How to discretize the momentum space is in fact one of the most important point.
 The user gives :math:`N_x`, :math:`N_y` and :math:`N_z` via the namelist.
 The momentum space boundary corresponds to :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` with :math:`\alpha` equal to x, y or z.
-For this discretization, we force the origin (:math:`p_x = p_y = p_z = 0`) to not be contained in a cell so that there is not in the same cell particles with positive and negative momenta.
+For this discretization, we force the origin (:math:`p_x = p_y = p_z = 0`) to not be contained in a cell and be one of the grid node so that there is not in the same cell particles with positive and negative momenta.
-The user-defined discretiztion can be slightly adjusted for algorithmic reasons.
+The user-defined discretization can be slightly adjusted for algorithmic reasons.

     For each momentum component :math:`p_\alpha` with :math:`\alpha` equal to x, y or z:
         If :math:`p_{\alpha,min}` is very close to :math:`p_{\alpha,max}`: